ddcroft73/Fastapi-Auth-API-Gateway/readme.md

 - Added fields to the database for 2FA. still need to code it.
 - Added some new fields to the user and account tables to implement 2FA
 - Removed failed_login_attempts.
-- Found a fix fot the `update bug`
+- Found a fix for the `update bug`
 - Added Delete by ID
 - Added error checking for non existent records.
+-
+- Added 2FA support
+- Added Async support to frequent used endpoints, and all io functions.

 ### TODO:

-- Need to finish endpoints (clean up code on others)
-- Add the logic for Admin PIN Access (verify_admin_token)
+- Add the logic for Admin PIN Access (verify_admin_token), almost done
 - Figure out a production logging setup.
-- Find a better way to fix the `update bug`.
-It works but I'm not proud of the fix.
 - Finish resend-verification.
 - Finish password recovery
-- Implement 2FA.
-This has been started.
-Added dataase fields and some code framework.
-- Finish Create User Open.
-Im not so sure I even need this?
+- Finish Create User Admin
 - Implement Redis caching
 - Rate limiting,
 - Add logic for revoking Tokens.
 This will be based on the user logging out,
-- Add endpoint so I can logout individual users.
-- Add Logout own user
+- Make Email templates